vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 quarters; I finished the transaction at 3:46 PM.
 I then went to Trader Joe's to buy groceries.
 I checked out with Melissa at 4:01 PM.
 Finally, I went to Udupi Palace and got a spinach masala dosa.

+## Saturday August 15

+In the afternoon (between around 2 PM and around 4 PM) I went to downtown Berkeley for shopping.
+I checked out of Trader Joe's with mmccomb, silas at 3:02 PM.
+I then went to Udupi Palace and ordered a spinach masala dosa.